 But here's the thing.
-Even the advocates of ACR 65 have not suggested that the passage and implementation of ACR 65 would — or should — signify the end of the larger entity known as the "San Francisco-Oakland Bay Bridge."
+Even the advocates of ACR 65 have not suggested that the passage and implementation of this resolution would — or should — signify the end of the larger entity known as the "San Francisco-Oakland Bay Bridge."

-Indeed, the 2013 Named Freeways, Highways, Structures and Other Appurtenances in California — the most recent edition of the authoritative listing produced regularly by the California Department of Transportation (Caltrans) (see Resources, below) — has separate and independent listings (p.
-43) for both the "Willie L. Brown, Jr., Bridge" and the "San Francisco-Oakland Bay Bridge."
-The former is listed with a citation for ACR 65, the latter is listed as "Not Officially Named."
+Indeed, the 2015 Named Freeways, Highways, Structures and Other Appurtenances in California — the most recent edition of the authoritative listing produced regularly by the California Department of Transportation (Caltrans) (see Resources, below) — has separate and independent listings for both the "Willie L. Brown, Jr., Bridge" (p.143) and the "San Francisco-Oakland Bay Bridge" (p.164) The former is listed with a citation for ACR 65, the latter is listed as "Not Officially Named."

 In other words: For naming purposes, the State of California places these two things — (1) the constituent "spans" of the Bay Bridge and (2) the bridge as a whole — on two separate planes.
 Which means that the naming of the Western crossing of the Bay Bridge for Willie Brown and the naming of the entire Bay Bridge system for Emperor Norton is not an either-or proposition — it can be both-and.

 The Willie Brown name now functions as one "subtitle" of the larger landmark.

 But the main title of the landmark — "San Francisco-Oakland Bay Bridge" — remains.